MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

   - enduser
 ---

-# Prepare processes and data in process mining
+# Prepare processes and data

-Before you can use process mining effectively, you need to understand:
+Before you can use the process mining capability in Power Automate effectively, you need to understand:

 - [Data requirements](#data-requirements).
 - [Where to get log data from your application](#where-to-get-log-data-from-your-application).
 - How to [connect to a data source](#connect-to-a-data-source).

-Here's a short video on how to upload data for process mining:<br>
+Here's a short video on how to upload data for use with the process mining capability:<br>
 </br>
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE5b4UA]